svanderburg/php-sbdata/README.md

 * `BooleanValue`.
 Does a boolean check. `true` corresponds to a predefined string and `false` corresponds to an empty string.
 * `IntegerValue`.
 Checks whether user provided input is a valid integer number.
+* `NaturalNumberValue`.
+Checks whether user provided input is a valid natural number (an integer that is 0 or greater).
+* `PageValue` checks whether user provided input is a valid page number (0 or greater and defaulting to 0).
 * `ISODateValue`.
 Checks whether user provided input is a valid date in ISO format.
 * `EmailValue`.
 Checks whether user provided input is a valid email address.